toomuchdesign/re-reselect/README.md

 const myData = getMyData(state, 'foo', 'bar');
 ```

-### How do I use multiple inputs to set the cache key?
+### How do I use multiple inputs to set the cacheKey?

 `cacheKey` is the return value of `resolverFunction`.